 Most charcoal briquettes average about 15 - 20 briquettes per pound.
 Always use at least 5 - 6 pounds.
-Bigger cooking jobs need more charcoal so follow recipes or refer to the Quick Glance Cooking Guide to determine the amount needed until you are experienced enough with your smoker to judge how much you will need.
+(Please note that less charcoal is needed when using as a Portable Grill) Bigger cooking jobs need more charcoal so follow recipes or refer to the Quick Glance Cooking Guide to determine the amount needed until you are experienced enough with your smoker to judge how much you will need.
 See the pictures below for guidelines for judging charcoal amounts.